CrashCortez/vitadock-vlc/README.md

 ------
 3 - Once done remove the SD Card from PC and put your card in you pi and boot it up.
 ------
-4 - After the first boot set your time zone, language etc. [AND DO NOT SKIP UPDATE ONCE ASKED!!!]
-Also enable SSH if you want to use a pc and putty to help set this up.
+4 - After the first boot set your time zone, language etc. [DO NOT SKIP UPDATE ONCE ASKED]
 --------
 5 - Once everything is done restart your raspberry pi (system message will appear asking you to press reboot).
 ---------